-Etlingera maingayi is a herbaceous perennial plant up to 6.7 feet (2 m) tall.
+Etlingera maingayi is a herbaceous perennial plant that grows up to 6.7 feet (2 m) tall.
 Its leaves are variable, with undulating fringes, and emit a sour scent when crushed.
 Young leaves are translucent and reddish on both sides.
 Flowers are pink to red and are eaten as vegetables.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Growing Torch Ginger is possible in a range of soil types.
 A major problem when growing Torch Ginger plants is potassium deficiency.
-Potassium is necessary for the correct uptake of water, which is necessary for the optimum growth of this large plant.
+Potassium is necessary for the correct uptake of water, which is necessary for this large plant's optimum growth.